ponty/entrypoint2/README.rst

 Goals
 ================
- - the function should have the same behavior as without the entrypoint2 decorator
+ - the decorated function should have the same behavior as without the entrypoint2 decorator
  - generate CLI parameters from function signature
  - generate CLI documentation from python documentation
  - boolean parameters should be toggle flags